Henry Fuller Maitland Wilson: Home service and South Africa

 Wilson returned to regimental duty after two years, and in 1892 was appointed adjutant of 5th Bn Rifle Brigade.
 This was a Militia battalion, previously the Queen's Own Royal Tower Hamlets Light Infantry (2nd Tower Hamlets Militia) based in Bethnal Green in the East End of London.
-He was promoted to major in 1895.
-Wilson transferred to 1st Bn Rifle Brigade in time to serve in the Second Boer War.
-He was in the campaign to relieve Ladysmith, including the battles of Colenso, Vaal Krantz and Pieter's Hill.
-He was promoted brevet lieutenant-colonel and received two mentions in despatches for his services.
-Wilson then became second-in-command of 4th Bn Rifle Brigade in Dublin, but was back in South Africa with the battalion for the final operations in the Orange Free State in early 1902, for which he received a further mention in despatches.
+He was promoted to major in September 1895.
+Wilson transferred to the 1st Battalion, Rifle Brigade in time to serve in the Second Boer War, which began in October 1899.

+He was involved in the campaign to relieve Ladysmith, including the battles of Colenso, Vaal Krantz and Pieter's Hill.
+He was promoted brevet lieutenant colonel and received two mentions in dispatches for his services.
+Wilson then became second-in-command of 4th Battalion, Rifle Brigade in Dublin, but was back in South Africa with the battalion for the final operations in the Orange Free State in early 1902, for which he received a further mention in despatches.
 After peace was declared in May 1902, he left South Africa on board the SS Bavarian and arrived in the United Kingdom the following month.

-Wilson received the substantive rank of lieutenant-colonel on 7 November 1902 and took command of 2nd Bn Rifle Brigade, in which his nephew Henry Maitland Wilson was a junior officer.
+Wilson received the substantive rank of lieutenant colonel on 7 November 1902 and took command of the 2nd Battalion, Rifle Brigade, in which his nephew, Henry Maitland Wilson, was then serving as a junior officer.
 Between 1902 and 1907 the battalion was stationed in Egypt, Aden, and India.
-Wilson was promoted brevet colonel in 1904 and full colonel in 1907.
+Wilson was promoted brevet colonel in November 1904 and went on half-pay in November 1906 after completing his period of command.
+He was promoted to colonel in February 1907.
 After completing his five-year period of command, he was appointed assistant adjutant general of the South Army in India, in the grade of GSO1.

-He was awarded the companionship of the Order of the Bath (CB) in 1910.
-Wilson went on half-pay in 1911 but the following year came back onto full pay as a temporary brigadier-general with the appointment as General Officer Commanding (GOC) 12th Infantry Brigade, based at Dover.
+He was awarded the companionship of the Order of the Bath (CB) in June 1910.
+Wilson then went on half-pay in October 1911 but the following year came back onto full pay as a temporary brigadier general with the appointment as general officer commanding of the 12th Infantry Brigade, based at Dover, Kent, taking over from Major General Francis Inglefield.